wes1350/wes1350.github.io/_drafts/dominantculturalideas.md

 I would like to start with a few disclaimers.

-First, essentially *everything* in this article is a matter of speculation; I will attempt to offer explanations for certain common cultural phenomena from the influence of cultural selection, but there is nothing inherently concrete behind anything written here.
+First, essentially *everything* in this article is a matter of speculation; I will attempt to offer explanations for certain common cultural phenomena by the influence of cultural selection, but there is nothing inherently concrete behind anything written here.

 Second, my goal is to approach each cultural phenomenon as neutrally and objectively as possible, without giving any form of judgment on its morality or correctness.

 Lastly, as the word "meme" is now nearly universally used in the sense of Internet memes, I will avoid using it here in order to avoid confusion.
 Instead, I will use "idea" or similar terms, depending on the context.

 With that being said, a *dominant cultural idea*, as I refer to it here, is an idea (i.e. meme) which, by the characteristics it has in incentivizing its own survival and reproduction, has become commonplace within some portion of human society.
-A dominant cultural idea is the cultural equivalent of a gene which, through its utility in aiding the organisms containing it to survive and reproduce, has become commonplace within a group of organisms.
+A dominant cultural idea is the cultural equivalent of a gene which, through its utility in aiding the organisms containing it to survive and reproduce, has become commonplace within a population of organisms.
 I believe there are a number of dominant culutral ideas commonly found, or sometimes even universally present, within human society.
-Most of this essay will focus on a few of these specific instances of dominant cultural ideas.
+The first part of this essay will talk about properties of these dominant cultural ideas, the latter part will focus on a few of these specific instances of dominant cultural ideas.

 ## The Interplay Between Human Genetics and Culture